atiderko/espwebconfig/readme.md

     ESPWebConfig=https://github.com/atiderko/espwebconfig.git
 ```

-If you want add your own pages you need to put the html file into __web__ folder.
+To add your own pages you need to put the html file into __web__ folder.
 For header generation while build extend your _platromio.ini_ with:
 ```ini
 extra_scripts = pre:pre_build.py